 The trail from Siri Kharka to Tilicho Base Camp is not very steep but physically strenuous.
 It could be exhausting as we have to walk on narrow paths in loose scree and landslide area.
 Our trail goes through the middle of the landslide area whereby we can see impressive rock formations along the trail.
 Stay overnight in Tilicho Base Camp hotel.Day 11: Hike to Tilicho Lake (4920m/16,088 ft).
 Descend to Tilicho Base Camp, 8 hours

 Walk continue along the journey, leave the lake here and aim for a small saddle in the ridge above.
-The path is rather steep the first pass Reach and descend to a valley on the other side.
+The path is rather steep the first pass Reach and descends to a valley on the other side.
 Follow it upwards and step on to a flat dry glacier where has no crevasses.
 Follow its left side upwards, leave it where an obvious saddle westward is visible.
 Walk over through this watershed, where is a little lake.
 Continue ahead on a faint path, lose a little altitude, and then gain another saddle.
-On the other side, one descends in to a small valley that turns south.
-Coming out of it you can reached the western shore of Tilicho Lake.
+On the other side, one descends into a small valley that turns south.
+Coming out of it you can reach the western shore of Tilicho Lake.
 We spend some time exploring the lake and we descend downhill to Tilicho Base Camp to stay overnight.Day 12: Tilicho Base camp to Yak Kharka (4,110m/13,440 ft), 6 hours

 As we leave Tilicho Base Camp we trek downhill to Kangsar and continue towards Yak Kharka.
 The trail passes through ancient old Mani walls in a pleasant meadow.
 Crossing the small river over the wooden bridge, we ascend all the way to Yak Kharka.
-Yak kharka is small spot where only 2 guest houses are located.
+Yak kharka is a small spot where only 2 guest houses are located.
 Stay overnight at Yak Kharka guest house.Day 13: Trek to Thorung Phedi (4420 m) 4 hours

 The trail for today, relatively easy to get used to the altitude before we have to cross the highest point in the trek, and possibly the highest point you have been on in your life.
-Today our journey continue to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by upright cliffs at 4420m/14,453 ft.
+Today our journey continues to climb along the east bank of the Jarang Khola to Thorung Phedi, a rock-strewn meadow surrounded by upright cliffs at 4420m/14,453 ft.
 Along the journey, you can see Blue sheep and even snow leopards (Only if you are lucky enough).
 Or if you are sure for, we can continue our trek even further to the High camp another an hour after lunch.Day 14 : Trek form Thorong Phedi – Thorong la (5416m)- Muktinath (3800m) 7 hours

 Our journey begins before sunrise, as we need to set out early to complete the crossing of the Thorong La at 5416 meters.
 The trail is steep right from the start, but with a slow and steady pace, we should reach the summit within three hours.
 Prayer flags and hot tea await us as we reach the highest point of our trek to Thorung pass summit.
 Our descent to Muktinath is long, but the views of border Himalayas and Dhaulagiri family are simply amazing.
-Muktinath is a large village, rambling settlement with several lodges to choose from.
+Muktinath is a large village, a rambling settlement with several lodges to choose from.
 Hot showers and a good meal will allow for a quick recovery after today’s long and difficult dayDay 15 : Trek to Marpha (2665m) 7 to 8 hours

-Trek from Muktinath to Marpha (2667m.) begins through several village and Kali Gandaki river bank, initially through arid country in the same geographical and climatic zone as Tibet.
+Trek from Muktinath to Marpha (2667m.) begins through several villages and Kali Gandaki river bank, initially through arid country in the same geographical and climatic zone as Tibet.
 After passing through Jharkot and Khingar, villages with typical Tibetan architecture, you follow the valley floor most of the way to Jomsom.
 Jomsom is sprawled along both banks of the Kali Gandaki and from here there are fine views of the Nilgiri peaks.
 You continue down to Marpha, a delightful Thakali village, complete with a drainage system beneath the flagstone streets.
 Its narrow alleys and passageways provide welcome shelter from the strong winds of the Kali Gandaki Gorge and Marpha is particularly well known for its apples, apple cider and apple, apricot and peach Rakshi.Day 16 : Trek from Marpha to Ghasa (2013m) 6 hrs

 The trail descends steeply through forests to Ghasa, the last Thakali village and the southern-most limit of Tibetan Buddhism.
 The beginning part of the trail is stretched at almost flat level up to Kalopani and then the trail begins descending steeply to Ghasa.
 The first part of the trek passes through the windy area covered with pine forests, rhododendron forests and birches are seen.
-The surrounding area of Ghasa is famous destination for bird watching and wild Marijuana.
+The surrounding area of Ghasa is a famous destination for bird watching and wild Marijuana.
 Here you are quite amazed at the panoramic view of Mount Nilgiri North (7061m.), Nilgiri Central (6940m.), and Nilgiri South (6839m.), Annapurna I (8091m.), Dhaulagiri I (8167m.) and Tukuche peak (6920m.).Day 17 : Trek to Tatopani (1190m) 7 hrs

 After breakfast we will begin our trek to Tatopani and its flagstone-paved streets before following the Kali Gandaki Gorge which is deepest gorge in the world and the last remnants of Tibetan influence in the valley.
 Our trail takes us through the villages of Dana.
 Our evening’s accommodation will be in a delightful setting in the large village of Tatopani (meaning hot water in Nepalese).Day 18 : Trek from Tatopani to Ghorepani village (2853m), 8 hrs

 We cross Kaligandaki river and cross again Gar Khola River and ascend left direction to Ghorepani.
 Scenery changes once again as large terraces appear, signaling the return of rice production.
-We will have lunch around midday in Chitre, than continue climbing with many stone steps until we reach at ghorepani.
+We will have lunch around midday in Chitre, than continue climbing with many stone steps until we reach Ghorepani.
 Ghorepani has a strong Tibetan influence, and you will be able to purchase jewelry almost everywhere.
 This is a difficult day as the stairs are not evenly spaced and there are many of them.
-If you are interested, hike about 50 meter up towards Punhill to explore sunset view.Day 19 : Poon hill sunrise !
+If you are interested, hike about 50 meters up towards Punhill to explore sunset view.Day 19 : Poon hill sunrise !
 Descend downhill all way to Pokhara.
 8 hrs roughly.

-Early in the morning, we hike to Poon Hill to see the panoramic views of Himalayan range with sunrise.
+Early in the morning, we hike to Poon Hill to see the panoramic views of Himalayan range with the sunrise.
 This would be spectacular and crystallize mountains surrounded to you with including Annapurna South (7219m), Machhapuchre (6997m), Dhaulagiri (8167m), Nilgiri (6915m) and many more.
-Return to lodge to get hot breakfast than we descend downhill all the way to Nayapool passing several tiny villages.
+Return to the lodge to get hot breakfast then we descend downhill all the way to Nayapool passing several tiny villages.
 And from Nayapool we take a private car transfer to Pokhara about 90 minutes and your trekking crew will salute with your work and last night celebration with together and transfer to hotel.Day 19 : Mystical flight from Pokhara city to Kathmandu, 25 minutes.

 After breakfast, Fewa Lake boating a couple of hours, visit Tal Barahi Temple situated an island of Fewa Lake and after Lunch drop to Pokhara Airport for fly to Kathmandu.
-Than we transfer you back to your hotel.Day 20 : Final departure to your port of destination.
+Then we transfer you back to your hotel.Day 20 : Final departure to your port of destination.

 The trip ends but we at Gokyo Treks and Expedition’s representative will drop you to the Kathmandu International airport for your final departure from Nepal to your port of destination.